BadPingHere/dernal/README.md

 ## Credits

-This software uses some of the following open source packages:
+This software was inspired by:

 - BoxFot